 Specialist Programs - Japanese

-Beaumaris North Primary School provides a Language program for all children as outlined in the Discipline Based Learning Area of the Victorian Curriculum – Languages and the Primary Years Programme (PYP) Language Scope and Sequence.
+Beaumaris North Primary School provides a Language program for Year 1 – 6 students as outlined in the Discipline Based Learning Area of the Victorian Curriculum – Languages and the Primary Years Programme (PYP) Language Scope and Sequence.
 The principal language offered at Beaumaris North Primary School is English and Japanese is provided as an additional language to:

 Learning a second language and culture gives children the opportunity to reflect on their own language and culture.
 Through comparison with their own language, children understand how language works, which they can apply to English.
 Children learn that there are many ways of viewing the world and they come to appreciate and respect a different culture.
 This is very important for children who are living in a multilingual and multicultural society like Australia.

-The Japanese program at BNPS has themes that are relevant and of interest to the children (e.g. classroom and family) and they are integrated with transdisciplinary themes of PYP wherever possible.
+The Japanese program at BNPS has themes that are relevant and of interest to the children (e.g. classroom and family) and they are integrated with PYP transdisciplinary themes wherever possible.
 Throughout their time at Beaumaris North Primary School, students:

 - Are exposed to Japanese pronunciation, intonation and body language of native speakers of Japanese.